aroberge/avantpy/docs/html/_sources/principles.rst.txt

 Similarly, the French equivalent to ``except`` is ``siexception`` which is composed of two words, ``si`` and  ``exception``.
 Thus, ``siexception SyntaxError:`` can be read as ``if exception SyntaxError:``.

+A design choice that has been made is to do not translate the names of Python exceptions, such as ``SyntaxError``.
+Beginners will very rarely have to write these names themselves.
+Error messages (tracebacks) will be accompanied by explanatory text written in the students' preferred language; thus, they will not need to know how something like ``SyntaxError`` would be written in their language to understand what it means.

 For contributors
 -----------------